-In 2020, the IACLE Lifetime Achievement in Contact Lens Education Award was presented to Luigina (Gina) Sorbara for her many contributions over the nearly 40 years she has been involved in imparting her knowledge to IACLE members worldwide.
+In 2020, the IACLE Lifetime Achievement in Contact Lens Education Award was presented to Professor Luigina (Gina) Sorbara for her many contributions over the nearly 40 years she has been involved in imparting her knowledge to IACLE members worldwide.

-Unfortunately, due to the global pandemic, we were unable to present the award in person to Dr Sorbara, but many of her past and current colleagues paid tribute to her in a video.
+Unfortunately, due to the global pandemic, we were unable to present the award in person to Professor Sorbara, but many of her past and current colleagues paid tribute to her in a video.
 Gina has been an Officer of the IACLE Board of Directors since the early 1980’s and acted in several roles, including Assistant Secretary, Treasurer and Vice-President.
 In addition to her active involvement on the Board, she travelled around the world to provide contact lens education to educators and their students, participating in national and regional educational meetings, train-the-trainer programs and world congresses.

 Gina was the Head of the Contact Lens Clinic at the School of Optometry & Vision Science, University of Waterloo for more than 35 years and was responsible for training thousands of eye care professionals in Canada.
 Her research interests were in specialty lens designs for keratoconus and orthokeratology, optical coherence tomography, corneal topography, fluorophotometry, clinical grading and clinical trials involving new lens materials, designs and care systems.
 She retired in 2020.